-Programming basics, data types, conditionals, loops, functions, object oriented programming, pattern matching (regular expressions), computational complexity.
+Programming basics, data types, conditionals, loops, functions, object oriented programming, pattern matching (regular expressions), recursive data types/functions, computational complexity.

 After completing the course, the student will master key programming concepts such as data-types, variables, conditionals, loops, and functions, and have an understanding of the central concepts in object oriented programming and pattern matching.
-Finally, the student will be familiar with the basic concepts of computational complexity.
+Finally, the student will be familiar with the concepts of recursive definitions and computational complexity.

 The student is capable of solving small to medium sized programming tasks in Python, including tasks related to life sciences and bioinformatics.
 The student can produce programs that are well-written, well-structured, and well-commented.

 The student is capable of solving the many small to medium size programming tasks that arise in the life sciences and bioinformatics, and is able to write well-structured and maintainable programs in Python.

 - can explain the differences between various data-types in Python and can select the relevant type for a given programming task

 - can give a detailed description of conditionals and loops, and is able to explain how loops relate to the complexity of a program

 - can motivate the concepts of function and module, and give examples of how these tools should be used to structure code